microsoft/vscode-docs/docs/setup/windows.md

 ### Scrolling is laggy and not smooth

-On certain devices scrolling in the editor is not smooth but laggy, making for a very unpleasant experience.
-If you are seeing this issue, just configure `window.smoothScrollingWorkaround: true` as a workaround.
-The visual impact should be minimal but the issue is fixed with this.
+On certain devices, editor scrolling is not smooth but laggy for an unpleasant experience.
+If you notice this issue, you can configure the setting `window.smoothScrollingWorkaround: true` as a workaround.

 ### Trouble with the installer